mcfrith/tandem-genotypes/README.md

-- `-v`, `--verbose`: show more details.  `-v` shows the name of the DNA read with each copy number change.  `-vv` shows output for all repeats, including ones without any change.
+- `-v`, `--verbose`: show more details.  `-v` shows the name of the DNA read with each copy number change.  `-vv` shows output for all repeats, including ones not covered by any DNA read.

 ## Limitations